Jemimahosei/CornellSOUP/design-plan/design-journey.md

 ![First iteration of card sorting for content organization](content-iteration1.png)

 For iteration 1, we grouped content into four general categories: upcoming events, past events, how to get involved and get in touch, and general information about what SOUP is.
 These categories match up with the user goals we stated above in the goals section.
 We decided to separate past events and upcoming events because some users may want to learn about what SOUP has done in the past, while others might just be interested in what's coming up in the future.
 We made one category with general information about SOUP, so users can learn more about SOUP's mission and history.
 We separated the contact info/how to get involved info into its own category because some people who come to the site might just want to learn more about SOUP and its events and might decide not to join, and some might already be a part of SOUP so they don't need that information.

+Note: we later added additional contact details in the category with the Instagram and GroupMe links after doing the initial card-sorting.

 Iteration 2:
 ![Second iteration of card sorting for content organization](content-iteration2.png)